olegkrivtsov/openbook/README.md

 # OpenBook - The Open-Source Tool for Generating HTML Books about the PHP Programming Language

 The aim of this project is to develop a convenient tool for generating online books on PHP programming language.
 I want that the books generated be readable in any browser and on any-sized device (from smartphones to desktops).
 The tool gets the book sources in a Markdown format (particularly the dialect of Markdown proposed by the [Leanpub.com](https://leanpub.com/help/manual) website) and produces HTML files readable in a browser on output.
 Then the generated files can be published on the Internet on a cheap or free web hosting.
+The publisher can get revenue by showing the [Google Adsense Ads](https://www.google.com/intl/ru_ru/adsense/start/#/?modal_active=none) on the book pages.

 ## Background